 Located on Lake Wakatipu’s southeastern shores, the aptly-named Remarkables mountain range rises sharply up the clear skies to create a beautiful backdrop along the waters.
 As well as being picturesque, it is also a prime destination for skiers and snowboarders.

 You’ll find the incredibly tranquil Queenstown Gardens right at the heart of town.
-Offering a pleasant sanctuary from the usual hustle and bustle of its surroundings, the gardens are a popular place to relax, go for a stroll, or even play a quick round of golf.
+Offering a pleasant sanctuary from the usual hustle and bustle of its surroundings, the gardens are a popular place to relax, go for a stroll, or even play a quick round of disc golf.

 Skippers Canyon is a historic and incredibly scenic gorge that spans across 22 kilometres (13.7 miles).
 It can be accessed from Queenstown through the same road that leads to the Coronet Peak ski field.
-Skippers Canyon is a popular stopover for heritage cruises, jet boating and bungy jumping.
+Skippers Canyon is a popular stopover for heritage cruises, jet boating and bungee jumping.

 Marine Parade comprises the idyllic Queenstown Beach, the iconic Bathhouse Café, and the solemn Queenstown Fallen Soldiers Memorial.
 There is a pathway connecting it to the Queenstown Gardens, and locals love to spend some time exploring it during the summer months.
-Marine Parade is also the place to catch local events like Winter Festival’s opening night fireworks and New Years’ celebrations.
+Marine Parade is also the place to catch local events like the annual Winter Festival’s opening night fireworks and New Years’ celebrations.

 The Kawarau River